Making the most of late November . . . .

 If like me, you are preparing for company during the holidays, hanging decorations and providing Uber services for family members, you can do some steelhead preparations for your next fishing trip.

-Replace that ratty line, get the squeak out of your reel, repaint those jigs heads, check your rod tip and replace those with grooves – yes if you catch steelhead with a cheap tip, the line will cut a groove and your line will fray and break, toss/replace those leaking waders, cook some single eggs, replenish your tackle box with hooks, swivels and split shot, and locate your ice fishing tackle – you may need it.
+Replace that ratty line, get the squeak out of your reel, repaint those jigs heads, check your rod tip and replace guides with line grooves – yes if you catch steelhead with a cheap tip, the line will cut a groove and your line will fray and break, toss/replace those leaking waders, cook some single eggs, replenish your tackle box with hooks, swivels and split shot, and locate your ice fishing tackle – you may need it.

 Finally, do a mental review the past weeks of steelhead fishing.
 You may have discovered new holding water so keep that in mind.
 A new presentation technique you discovered may need some special tackle – buy what you need.
 Make a few notes about the conditions – water level/flow CFS, weather and location that produced your best day – future success may hinge on matching your next trip to those conditions.